 In the name of the North-West Company, I hereby authorize your Lordship to take possession of the Furs at this Post packed up for exportation; and consisting of packs marked NW, and numbered from to 1175; and packs marked A, and numbered from 1 to ; and also 23 bags of castorum, all of which I hereby sell to your Lordship for the sum of One Hundred Pounds lawful money of Great Britain, but under the following condition, viz.
-That if my Partners acquiesce in the submission for referring to Arbitration the differences between your Lordship and the North-West Co. for consigning those Furs to the Arbitrators, then this sale to be null and void, and your Lordship shall in pursuance of our agreement, consign these Furs to some respectable Mercantile House in London, to be held at the disposal of the Arbitrators, who may be nominated by the Chief Justices of the Courts of King's Bench and Common Pleas at Westminster, according to the submission.
+That if my Partners acquiesce in the submission for referring to Arbitration the differences between your Lordship and the North-West Co. for consigning those Fursto the Arbitrators, then this sale to be null and void, and your Lordship shall in pursuance of our agreement, consigning these Furs to some respectable Mercantile House in London, to be held at the disposal of the Arbitrators, who may be nominated by the Chief Justices of the Courts of signed, sealed, and delivered in presence of no Stamps being required in this Province.

+King's Bench and Common Pleas at Westminster, according to the submission.